 - Any warranty information: You will want to know how long the manufacturer’s warranty lasts, when your extended warranty runs out, and any other warranty-related information.

 - Any relevant vendor information: Are there support numbers or websites?
 Where did you get the device from?

 - Location: Where can the hardware be found onsite?
 It’s good to document the location.

 - Service history: Always keep detailed service records to ensure that everyone that interacts with the device knows the status of it.
 You will want to know (again) who installed it, who is servicing it and what service was applied.

 It may seem to be a little bit of overkill for a router or a network switch, but we promise you the little bit of effort it takes to document changes in your IT will pay dividends down the road.
-At TAP Tech, we document everything as a best practice, so if you would like help setting up your IT infrastructure, or just help with documentation, give us a call at 203-744-9760 today.
+At COMPANYNAME, we document everything as a best practice, so if you would like help setting up your IT infrastructure, or just help with documentation, give us a call at PHONENUMBER today.